15 Christmas things to do in New York City

 Coney Island| ©aloucha

-If you've partied hard the day before, this is definitely a good way to wake up.
-In the months of December and January, the average water temperature is around 9ºC, although on some occasions it can be even lower and slightly above 0ºC.
-But, who said fear?
-But who said fear, the best thing to do is not to think about it too much and jump straight into the water!
-Some people do it in swimming trunks and others choose to go in costume, but everyone goes in at the same time following the event coordinator dressed as a polar bear.
+In December and January, the average water temperature is around 9ºC, although on some occasions it can be even lower and slightly above 0ºC.
+But who said it was scary?
+But who said fear, the best thing to do is not to think about it too much and just go for it!
+Some people go in swimming trunks and others in fancy dress, but everyone follows the event coordinator dressed as a polar bear.
+It will be one of the funniest anecdotes you'll take away from New York - don't miss it!

 How to participate?